-This modern campground situated 27 miles east of downtown has plenty of room for your crew, and that includes the canines!
+Stone Mountain State Park is situated 27 miles east of downtown has plenty of room for your crew, and that includes the canines!
 Choose from more than 400 sites for tents and RVs complete with all the trimmings, including full hookups, clean bathhouses, and complimentary Wi-Fi and cable TV.
 Leashed, well-behaved doggos are welcome.
 Don't forget to check the event schedule — there's always something fun happening at Stone Mountain Park!

 Nestled on Lake Allatoona, McKinney Campground is the most "pawpular" dog-friendly Corps of Engineers campground near Atlanta.
 Pitch the tent or park the RV at one of 150 lakeview sites boasting electric and water hookups, then leash up and get ready for all the fishing, hiking, and wildlife watching you can handle.
-Up to three of your best four-legged friends are welcome to tag along.
+Up to three of your best furry friends are welcome to tag along.

 Steal away to Duckett Mill Campground and lounge by Lake Lanier with Lassie.
 Just over 55 miles northeast of Atlanta, Duckett Mill has more than 100 dog-friendly campsites complete with all the creature comforts of home, like restrooms, showers, and laundry facilities.
 Once you're feeling refreshed, head down to the fishing jetty and cast a line for bream, bass, and catfish.
 Your favorite fishing companion can join you as long as they're on-leash.

 Cedar Creek Park combines the conveniences of a privately owned RV park with the outdoor activities of a state park.
 Snag a full-hookup site or set up your tent, then venture down to Cedar Creek for a little fly fishing.
 As long as your canine camping companion stays leashed and doesn't bark excessively, they're welcome to join in the family-friendly fun.
-Cedar Creek is 85 miles west of Atlanta in Cave Spring
+Cedar Creek is 85 miles west of Atlanta in Cave Spring.

 A seventh heaven for hound-dog hikers, this "furrific" state park in Acworth boasts a 15-mile trail system that caters to all fitness levels.
 Wander past a restored homestead from the mid-1800s and get a glimpse of the area's wildlife.
 After your hike, rest up at one of 92 campsites, some of which offer hookups and beautiful views of Lake Allatoona.
 Or, stay in style in one of the park's pet-friendly cabins.